Hordon13/HappytoDo/README.md

 This is a demo to-do application made for Happy at Work to showcase what I learned about frontend development since my last test at the end of September.
 I hope you will enjoy it as much as I enjoyed creating this : )

+❗️IMPORTANT: The app is desktop only, I did not had time to make it responsive.
+Please use a 13" screen.

 ### Features

 - For a personalized experience you can create an account and log in to the app